 Each EB-5 project offering will have specific terms described in the formal offering documents, including the private placement memorandum.
 The information below is provided to give a general sense of terms and to help potential clients understand the EB-5 process.
 Please contact us to find out specifics regarding EB-5 investment.

-What is the minimum that I must invest for EB-5?
+What is the minimum that I must invest for an EB-5 green card?

 The minimum investment is $500,000.